tensor-foundation/amm/clients/js/CONTRIBUTING.md

 # Contributing to the JavaScript client

-This is a quick guide to help you contribute to the JavaScript client of Project Name.
+This is a quick guide to help you contribute to the JavaScript client of Amm.

 ## Getting started